TysonChickens/PythonCrashCourse_Notes/Chapter_4/Ch4_WorkingWithLists.md

 print(players[-3:])
 ```

-This prints the names of the last three palyers and would continue to work as the list of players change in size.
+This prints the names of the last three players and would continue to work as the list of players change in size.

 ***When slicing, a third value can be included in the brackets.
 If a third value is included, this tells Python how many items to skip between items in the specified range.***